-We regularly how cold call demo webinars (view our events calendar if you would like to join a future one) and we try to share some of the calls this is an example of an outbound B2B cold call from a recent event.
+We regularly how cold call demo webinars and we try to share some of the calls and this is an outbound B2B cold call from a recent event.

 What Went Well

 Have I caught you in the middle of anything?

 I get a lot of push back on this tactic but in making and listening to thousands of cold calls where this exact question is asked, I strongly recommend it as opposed to just pushing through and you can hear how it goes on this example of an outbound B2B cold call.

 On this call, the prospect responds that she is indeed not available.
 I then responded with the exact response you can say when someone is busy which is: